FoxoTech/methylprep/README.md

 The methylprep cli provides two top-level commands:

 - `process` to process methylation data
+- `download` script to download and process public data sets in NIH GEO or ArrayExpress collections.
+Provide the public Accession ID and it will handle the rest.
-- `sample_sheet` to find/read a sample sheet and output its contents
+- `sample_sheet` to find/read/validate a sample sheet and output its contents

 #### `process`